smarx/missamanda/content/lesson-plans/practical-life/care-of-environment/floor-sweeping.md

 7. Obtain the dustpan and hand broom.

 8. Bend, hold dustpan firmly with subdominant hand on one line of the marked off area.
-With dominant hand, sweep the macaroni into the dustpan.
+With dominant hand, sweep the macaroni into the dustpan.  {{< figure src="/Practical Life/dustpan1.jpg" width="250px" >}}

 9. Hold the hand broom on the edge of the dustpan to keep the macaroni from falling off of the dustpan.